hummingbot/hummingbot/documentation/docs/quickstart/1-install.md

 ```

 !!! warning
-    When you update Hummingbot, you do not delete these folders
+    When you update Hummingbot, use the `update.sh` helper script.
+Do not delete these folders; otherwise, your configuration info may be lost.

 ### Linux/Cloud